Certora/vscode-certora-prover/README.md

 ![start](assets/run-the-script.gif)

 #### Stop process
-After the user stops the script, the script job will continue to check in the cloud.
+After you stop the script, the script job will continue to check in the cloud.
 The script, in that case, works as a trigger for the job in the cloud.

 ### Results